MightyMustache/DevHubTest/README.md

 # QuizGame3D

-This is a 3D quiz-style game built in Unity.
+📃This is a 3D quiz-style game built in Unity.

 At the center of the scene stands a main board that displays an image.
 On both left and right sides there are answer boards with possible answers.